8ctavio/vergil/apps/docs/src/components/toast.md

 `Toaster`'s backdrop `z-index` value is by default set to `60` through a css variable.
 See [Styles](/get-started.md#styles) on the Get Started guide to learn how to overwrite Vergil's css variables.
 :::

-Then, toasts can be displayed programatically with the `toast` function
+Then, toasts can be displayed programmatically with the `toast` function

 ```js
 import { toast } from '@8ctavio/vergil'